openflighthpc/commander/README.md

 * Imports the highline gem for interacting with the terminal
 * Adds additional user interaction functionality
 * Highly customizable progress bar with intuitive, simple usage
-* Multi-word command name support such as `drupal module install MOD`, rather than `drupal module_install MOD`
 * Sexy paging for long bodies of text
-* Support for MacOS text-to-speech
 * Command aliasing (very powerful, as both switches and arguments can be used)
-* Growl notification support for MacOS
 * Use the `commander` executable to initialize a commander driven program

 ## Installation

     $ gem install commander

-## Quick Start

-To generate a quick template for a commander app, run:

-    $ commander init yourfile.rb

-To generate a quick modular style template for a commander app, run:

-    $ commander init --modular yourfile.rb

 ## Example